nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ## **Appendix: Planned Enhancements**

 1. The current keywords are case-sensitive.
 We plan to make keywords not case-sensitive in the future iteration.
+For example, currently `add` is case-sensitive.
+We will accept keywords such as `Add` in the future iteration.